 If a job vacancy is posted with a specified closing date, an application for the position must be submitted successfully (confirmation number received) by 11:59 p.m. on the closing date indicated.

 All questions must be answered on the application.
 Please type “n/a” next to any question that does not apply to you.
 If your application is incomplete, you will be disqualified from further consideration.
 Resumes are not considered in the screening phase of the process.

 Scheduled exams for Police and Fire Entrance process are advertised in the same manner as regular City positions.
 Interested persons may want to review the list of automatic disqualifiers (Police Dept. applicants or Fire Department applicants) prior to completing an application to take a police or fire entrance examination.
 You can also visit the Police or Fire Department's website for more career information.

 When will I hear something?

-Once an offer of employment has been extended and accepted, the hiring department will notify all candidates who were interviewed but not selected.
+Once an offer of employment has been extended and accepted, the hiring department will notify all candidates who were interviewed but not selected via email.

 What else should I know about employment with the City of Chesapeake?

 Social Security cards are required at the time of employment.
-If you do not have your card, you should apply immediately to the Social Security Administration Office.
+If you do not have your card, you should apply for a replacement card immediately with the Social Security Administration Office.

 The City of Chesapeake maintains a drug and alcohol-free workplace.
-Applicants for safety sensitive positions and positions covered by Department of Transportation regulations must test negative for drugs and alcohol in order to be hired.
+Applicants for certain positions must test negative for drugs and alcohol in order to be hired.
 In accordance with the City's Substance Abuse Policy (AR 2.44), job applicants who have previously been denied employment with the City of Chesapeake due to a positive drug or alcohol test shall be ineligible for employment with the City for a period of three years following the date of the positive test.

 In compliance with Federal and State employment opportunity laws, qualified applicants are considered for all positions without regard to race, color, religion, sex, national origin, age, marital status, or the presence of a non job-related medical condition or disability.